Kinetic-Labs/.github/profile/README.md

     - Bonus points for being purple on GitHub
     - Bonus points for having a good LSP
     - Bonus points for being functional
+- [OCaml](https://ocaml.org): It is fun and type safety is a plus
+    - Bonus points: it can be called toecaml